 I could kick myself ten times around the block for not having discovered Pocket sooner.
-The truth is, the pocket icon was sitting undiscovered at the top of my browser screen for an entire year before I accidentally clicked on it and said “whaaaaat?”
+The truth is, the pocket icon was sitting undiscovered at the top of my browser screen for several years before I accidentally clicked on it and said “whaaaaat?”

 Do YOU know what Pocket is?
 Have you tried it yet?
 If not … keep on reading.